 If you are an absentee owner, an absentee owner surcharge applies to taxable Victorian land you own.
-This surcharge is 1.5 per cent from 1 January 2017 (previously 0.5 per cent).
-The surcharge will be 2 per cent from 1 January 2020.
+This surcharge is 2% from the 2020 land tax year (previously 1.5% from 1 January 2017 and 0.5% for the 2016 land tax year).

 An absentee owner includes an absentee corporation.
 The surcharge is an additional amount that you pay as an absentee corporation.
 It applies over the land tax you pay, unless you have been granted a controlling interest exemption.

 If you are an absentee corporation, you should tell us as soon as possible via our Absentee Owner Notification Portal.
 This is important.
 Penalties may apply if you don’t tell us.